NAME

 )

-When an additionaly regular expression is given, it collects only the abbreviations that will match the regex.
+When a regular expression is given, it collects only the abbreviations that match the regex.

 Aliases: abbreviations